 Progesterone is one of many hormones that your body produces, and they work together as instruments in a symphony do.
 Imbalances or deficiencies in one hormone can affect others.
 Progesterone and Estrogen work together, and if levels of Progesterone are low, this can create a condition called Estrogen Dominance if the ratio of Estrogen to Progesterone is too high.
 The two hormones also work together to balance the body’s release of insulin and if levels are not optimized, you can have an increased risk for Insulin Resistance or Diabetes.

 Bioidentical Progesterone can be administered orally, vaginally, or through a cream applied to the skin.
 Your provider can help determine what method is best suited for you.

-Dr. Leigh Ann Scott and Nurse Practitioners Elise Lewis and Sue Miller are experts in hormone balancing and prescribe only bioidentical hormones.
+Dr. Leigh Ann Scott and Nurse Practitioner Elise Lewis are experts in hormone balancing and prescribe only bioidentical hormones.
 Our lab testing will look at not only your Progesterone, but all of your hormones, so that we can determine where deficiencies or imbalances exist.
 Once we have the “big picture,” we are able to determine which hormones need to be prescribed in order to help you feel like your old self again!

 Bioidentical Progesterone has many benefits.
 There can be some confusion around this topic because the WHI (Women’s Health Initiative) halted hormone replacement therapy studies which included over 80,000 women, due to safety issues, including an increased risk of breast cancer and blood clots.
 It’s important to understand that the WHI was researching the use of synthetic progestins, and not bioidentical Progesterone.